jcampbell05/volcano/README.md

 - **List comprehension statements**: We have no support for list comprehension

+- **Nested functions**: We have experimental nested function support.

 - **Lambdas**: We have no support for lambdas

 - **Primitive functions and comprison operartors**: Volcano currently does not support primitive functions like lower() for strings or comparisoon operators like > or <.
 This is a limitation that we plan to address in the future, which will make it easier to work with strings and other data types in Volcano.